pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_access-manager.md

 # Access Manager v3 API for Objective-C SDK

-Access Manager v3 provides tokens with embedded permissions for PubNub resources (channels, channel groups, UUID metadata).
-Tokens can:
+Access Manager enforces client access controls using tokens with embedded permissions for PubNub resources (channels, channel groups, UUID metadata):
-- Be time-limited (ttl).
+- Time-limited access (TTL).
-- Target resources by explicit lists or regex patterns.
+- Resource lists or patterns (regex).
-- Include mixed permission levels in a single grant.
+- Mixed permissions in a single grant (e.g., read for channel1, write for channel2).
-- Optionally restrict usage to an authorized UUID.
+- Restrict token usage to a single authorized UUID via the authorized UUID parameter.

-Note: Objective-C SDK is client-only for Access Manager v3.
-It cannot grant permissions; it can only parse and set tokens from your server.
+##### Client device support only
+Objective-C SDK provides client-side functionality only: parsing and setting tokens received from a server.
+It does not grant permissions.

 ## Parse token

-Decodes an existing token and returns permissions and metadata for inspection (e.g., ttl, authorized UUID, resource permissions).
+Decodes a token and returns permissions and metadata.

 ### Method(s)